 The Forum of Young Global Leaders is a community of innovators from diverse backgrounds and experiences.
 Search current members and alumni by year awarded, sector or region.

 Former: Editor-in-Chief and Director, Online, WAZ Media Group, which owns daily papers, magazines and TV stations across Germany and Eastern Europe; Chief Executive Officer, SPIEGEL ONLINE, the leading German news site.
-Currently, Chief Innovation Officer, Mozilla, the maker of Firefox and advocate for the open web as a public resource.
+Former Chief Innovation Officer, Mozilla, the maker of Firefox and advocate for the open web as a public resource.
 Recipient of several awards; named Young Journalist of the Year (2006).

 Ruba Borno is the senior vice president and general manager of Global CX Centers.
 Global CX Centers delivers the full portfolio of Cisco support and professional services, including technical support, professional services, managed services, customer success, and global spare parts and repair logistics.
 Ruba is also non-executive director on the board of Experian.